GP Training Pay – payscales for ST1 – ST3 including GP registrar net pay

 *These figures are estimated monthly take home pay net of income tax, national insurance and NHS pension.
 They have been rounded to the nearest pound, and are based on a standard tax code.
 They do not include deductions for student loans.
 As your pay may change during the tax year, the actual amount may differ.
 You can get an accurate monthly calculation here (external link).

-Total pay (and therefore net pay) in hospital rotations is very variable, depending on hours worked / unsocial hours / on-calls etc. and take home pay can therefore vary from as little as ~£2,400 a month to over £3,500 a month for hospital posts in ST1 for doctors on the old contract or £2,500-£3,300+ on the new contract.
+Total pay (and therefore net pay) in hospital rotations is very variable, depending on hours worked / unsocial hours / on-calls etc. and take home pay can therefore vary from as little as ~£2,600 a month to over £3,500 a month for hospital posts in ST1 for doctors.

 Pay protection